fortytwofold/Structured-Empathy-Framework/measures/measurement.md

 **Format:** Likert scale + open questions
 **Interpretation:** look for gaps between groups (e.g., leaders vs teams).

+The [sample deep-dive survey questionare](deepdivesample.md) can be used to build a suitable survey.
 ---

 ## Notes on Interpreting Results